This post may contain affiliate links. For more information please read the disclaimer.

 I HATE when people say, “be confident and leave a lasting impression“.
 It’s such an open-ended statement that isn’t practical.

-You dramatically improve your chances of getting hired when you make an impression that is implanted in your interviewer’s mind.
+You dramatically improve your chances of getting hired when you make a great impression that is implanted in your interviewer’s mind.

 Your employer probably has a dozen interviews lined up and would rather be focusing on their initiatives.
 I believe that 75% of landing the job is strictly on the first impression.
 The other 25% is not fucking up the rest of your interview.

-Here are some life-hacks (and body-language cues) to stand out as the ideal candidate from the get-go (note: obviously dressing for the job is standard, so don’t knock me for not mentioning it).
+Here are some tips (and body-language cues) to stand out as the ideal candidate from the get-go (note: obviously dressing for the job is standard, so don’t knock me for not mentioning it).

 - Never Sit While Waiting – I don’t care if your interviewer is 30 minutes behind, never site while you wait.
 I always stand.
 When you sit you are putting yourself in a submissive position.